markazerdd/katacoda-scenarios-1/integrations-intro-od/integrations-intro-3/intro.md

 The previous lab focused on building a check and corresponding unit test.
-When this scenario starts, a script runs to match the state of your environment at the end of that lab.
+When this lab starts, a script runs to match the state of your environment at the end of that lab.

 Now that you have an integration and a unit test, the next step is to create an integration test ("integration" here in the sense of testing the software as a whole, not in the sense of a "Datadog integration").